forcePanda/Webhook2Flow-Framework/README.md

 ?username=`USERNAME`\
 &token=`TOKEN`

 - Org domain URL: URL can be a site URL or the regular org's domain.
-Regular org domain would require external system to authenticate with Salesforce first.
+Regular org domain requires external system to authenticate with Salesforce first - this is the recommended approach.
 - EVENT_NAME: Name of the event.
 It's up to you what you want to name it.
 - USERNAME & TOKEN: Comes from the WebhookAuthToken__mdt.
 Helps in making sure the event is coming from a trusted source.
 More info to be followed with a use case.

 ### Now let's try to understand the usage with the help of an example.

-Say, we have an external system called **ForcePanda**.
-ForcePanda is a blog to which allows admin users to setup webhooks and subscribe/listen to following events.
+Say we have an external system called **ForcePanda**.
+ForcePanda is a blog which allows admin users to setup webhooks and subscribe/listen to following events.

 - publish_post : When a new post is published.
 - comment_post : When a new comment is added.